Celebrate Historic Preservation Month in Downtown Rock Springs

 May is National Historic Preservation Month and the community is invited to celebrate it in Downtown Rock Springs.
 The Rock Springs Main Street/Urban Renewal Agency (URA), Certified Local Government (CLG) and Rock Springs Historical Museum are hosting several events and activities to draw attention to local historic preservation efforts.

-“But Downtown is full of examples from the former Rock Springs City Hall (now the Rock Springs Historic Museum) to the train depot and Bunning Freight Station,” Tate added.
+Downtown is full of examples of historic preservation from the former Rock Springs City Hall (now the Rock Springs Historic Museum) to the train depot and Bunning Freight Station.

-“It helps tie us to our past,” Tate pointed out.
-“Plus, many of our Downtown buildings are architecturally significant and deserve to be preserved for that reason alone.”
+“It helps tie us to our past,” David Tate, member of the Rock Springs Historic Preservation Commission pointed out.
+“Plus, many of our Downtown buildings are architecturally significant and deserve to be preserved for that reason alone,” Tate added.

 Tate said there are benefits of historic preservation.